-Online tutorials are becoming increasingly popular, and for good reason.
-It means that neither student nor tutor have to travel, that lessons can go ahead in bad weather conditions, and that you can get access to a top tutor no matter where you live.
+Online tutorials are becoming increasingly popular and for good reason.
+It means that neither student nor tutor has to travel, that lessons can go ahead in bad weather conditions, and that you can get access to a top tutor no matter where you live.
 You do, of course, need a good internet connection.

 Get organised for online tutorials

 1) Log onto your computer in good time.
 You want to get the most out of your session and you don’t want to feel rushed or stressed, so take time to get comfortable and settled in before the session.

 2) Understand which software your tutor will be using before the session.
 Don’t be afraid to ask questions or ask for a demonstration of how it works.
 Tutors prefer different online tools and they work in slightly different ways.
 Skype remains very popular and is arguably a good service since the recent upgrades.

 However, if you are not a regular user you will need a Skype account or ID to get started and you will also need some time to get used to using the message bar, sharing screen, and sending files, links and images.
 Other tutors may use different systems; I personally like Zoom but it operates in a slightly different way to Skype.
 If you are unsure, ask your tutor to show you how it works and what is possible.